 Casper is known for far more than just its award-winning mattresses, and this weighted blanket is the perfect complement to your bed—whether or not it’s Casper-made.
 Measuring 50 x 70-inches, it’s about the size of a throw blanket; it has a quilted design inspired by outerwear, making for easy dispersion of the microbead filling.
 A breathable cotton cover allows for airflow throughout the night, making this a perfect option for the spring and summer.
 As with all Casper products, users can test this blanket for 100 nights for free.

-Reviewers generally gave this blanket positive reviews, citing its quality construction and huggability (the inner filling is comprised of three layers of fluffy batting).
-However, the fact that the duvet cover can’t be removed for machine washing was an issue for some, as was the limited size range: with a maximum fill weight of twenty pounds, it’s only suitable for sleepers up to 200 pounds.
+This blanket boasts quality construction and huggability (the inner filling is comprised of three layers of fluffy batting).
+However, the fact that the duvet cover can’t be removed for machine washing may be an issue, and there is a limited size range: with a maximum fill weight of twenty pounds, it’s only suitable for sleepers up to 200 pounds.

 Bearaby's Napper stands out from the crowd for its hand-knit design, which is both pleasing on the eye and incredibly functional.
 Unlike other weighted blankets that use sand, glass, or plastic beads to give them weight, the Napper relies on the natural weight of its sustainably sourced, organic cotton yarn—and there are over 280 yards of it.
 This "body-contouring design," as Bearaby calls it, allows for more even weight distribution and a feeling of melting into the blanket.
 Because of its chunky, open-weave design, it also works great for hot sleepers.

 One of our favorite aspects of this blanket, though, is the fact that it's machine washable.
-Because it doesn't contain any easily melted plastic beads or covers, the Napper is entirely machine washable—though we recommend laying it out to dry, as machine drying could stretch out the yarn and compromise quality.
-According to reviewers, this super-soft blanket holds its shape and color wash after wash.
+Because it doesn't contain any easily melted plastic beads or covers, the Napper is entirely machine washable—though we recommend laying it out to dry, as machine drying could stretch out the yarn and compromise quality—and this super-soft blanket holds its shape and color wash after wash.
 Do note that, unlike their competitors, Bearaby doesn't offer any sort of sleep trial or warranty.